The Guna and the San Blas Islands

 He takes a burning stick out of the fire and walks around with it, the stick lighting up his face.
 “But nothing is happening as they are just laying there on top of each other.
 So the fathers of the bride and groom then take a burning stick and prods them until they start going at it!”

 He pokes the stick at the crowd and says, “Just kidding!” and translates this back into Spanish.
-There is an uproar of laughter from the elder Kuna women, who are sewing molas by the light of the fire.
+There is an uproar of laughter from the elder Guna women, who are sewing molas by the light of the fire.

 The next morning, I fly south with Gustavo and Viagra.
 Circumstance leads us to make a stop on the Panamanian-Colombian border.
-When you land in the town of Puerto Obaldia – part Kuna, part Creole – you are landing on the main street.
+When you land in the town of Puerto Obaldia – part Guna, part Creole – you are landing on the main street.
 You are upsetting the chickens.
 The plane landing here causes enough of a stir to get people to poke their heads out their doorways.

 I step out the plane and decide to take a walk around.
 After all, it’s over a hundred degrees in the plane, and I need a cold drink.
 The farther I walk, the more I see that Puerto Obaldia is ripe with military bunkers.
 There are military guys everywhere, hidden half underground, staring at the jungle.